Back to Blog

 FHSS determination (if using scheme)If applicableIf applicable

-Pro tip: Cancel any credit cards you do not use before you apply.
-Even a $10,000 credit card with a $0 balance is assessed as $10,000 of potential debt, which reduces your borrowing capacity by roughly $30,000 to $50,000 depending on the lender.
-Similarly, close any buy now pay later accounts — lenders increasingly treat these as liabilities.
+One practical tip: cancel any credit cards you do not use before you apply.
+Even a $10,000 card sitting at a zero balance is assessed as $10,000 of potential debt, which trims your borrowing capacity by roughly $30,000 to $50,000, depending on the lender.
+Same goes for buy now pay later accounts, which lenders increasingly treat as liabilities and which now sit under the Credit Act.

 How Long Does Pre-Approval Take?

-This is one of the most common questions first home buyers ask.
-Here is the realistic timeline:
+This is one of the most common questions first home buyers ask, so here is the realistic timeline.

 MethodTypical TimeframeNotes

-Through a broker3–7 business daysFastest option — brokers submit clean, complete applications
+Through a broker3–7 business daysUsually fastest; brokers submit clean, complete applications

-Direct with a bank5–14 business daysVaries by lender and demand; spring season can blow out to 3 weeks
+Direct with a bank5–14 business daysVaries by lender and demand; spring can blow out to three weeks

-Online pre-approval (basic)24–48 hoursSelf-declared info only — some agents will not accept this
+Online pre-approval (basic)24–48 hoursSelf-declared only; some agents will not accept it

-The #1 cause of delays is missing documents.
-If you submit your application without all required documents, it goes into a queue for follow-up.
-Every missing document adds days to the process.
-Have everything ready before you apply.
+The biggest cause of delays is missing documents.
+Submit without everything and your application sits in a queue for follow-up; every missing item adds days.
+Have it all ready before you apply.
+Other things that stretch the timeline:

-• Self-employment or irregular income: Lenders need 2+ years of tax returns and financial statements.
-Complex income structures require manual assessment.
+• Self-employment or irregular income: lenders want two or more years of tax returns and financials, and complex income usually needs manual assessment.

-• Multiple existing debts: HECS, car loan, personal loan, multiple credit cards — each needs individual assessment.
+• Multiple existing debts: HECS, a car loan, a personal loan and a couple of credit cards each get assessed individually.

-• Credit history issues: Defaults, late payments, or previous bankruptcy require manual underwriting rather than automated assessment.
+• Credit history issues: defaults, late payments or past bankruptcy push your file into manual underwriting rather than an automated decision.

-• Peak demand periods: January to March and September to November are busy.
-Major bank turnaround can blow out to 3 weeks.
+• Peak demand periods: January to March and September to November are busy, and major-bank turnaround can blow out to three weeks.

 How Long Does Pre-Approval Last?

-• After expiry: You need to reapply with updated payslips and bank statements.
-If your circumstances have not changed, renewal is usually fast.
+• After expiry: you reapply with updated payslips and bank statements.
+If nothing has changed, renewal is usually quick.

-Important: Multiple pre-approval applications in a short period can affect your credit score.
-Each application triggers a credit enquiry.
-This is another reason to use a broker — they submit one application to one lender, minimising credit enquiries while still comparing 30+ options.
+Worth remembering: several pre-approval applications in a short window can dent your credit score, because each one triggers a credit enquiry.
+That is another reason to use a broker.
+They submit one application to one lender while still comparing dozens of options, so you compare widely without stacking up enquiries.

 What Lenders Check During Pre-Approval

-Understanding what lenders assess helps you prepare and avoid surprises:
+Knowing what lenders assess helps you prepare and avoid nasty surprises.

 1. Income and employment stability

 Lenders want stable, reliable income.
-Permanent full-time employment is the gold standard.
-If you are on a fixed-term contract, casual, or self-employed, lenders will scrutinise your income more carefully.
-Most require 6 to 12 months in your current role for PAYG employees, and 2 years of financials for self-employed borrowers.
+Permanent full-time work is the gold standard.
+On a fixed-term contract, casual, or self-employed, your income gets more scrutiny.
+Most lenders want 6 to 12 months in your current role for PAYG employees, and two years of financials if you are self-employed.

 2. Credit history and credit score

-The lender runs a credit check through Equifax or Illion.
-They look for defaults, late payments, court judgments, and bankruptcy.
-Even a missed phone bill from 3 years ago can show up.
-Check your own credit report before you apply — free from Equifax — and dispute any errors before they become a problem.
+The lender runs a credit check through one of the three Australian bureaus: Equifax, Experian or illion.
+They look for defaults, late payments, court judgments and bankruptcy.
+Even a missed phone bill from a few years back can show up.
+Check your own report before you apply: each bureau must give you a free copy every three months (and a free one if you have been refused credit in the last 90 days), so you can dispute any errors before they become a problem.

 3. Existing debts and liabilities

-Lenders add up all your commitments — HECS/HELP, car loans, personal loans, credit card limits (not balances), buy now pay later accounts, and any other obligations.
-A $15,000 credit card limit you never use still reduces your borrowing power by $45,000 to $75,000.
+Lenders add up every commitment: HECS/HELP, car loans, personal loans, credit card limits (not balances), buy now pay later accounts and anything else.
+A $15,000 credit card limit you never touch still trims your borrowing power by roughly $45,000 to $75,000, depending on the lender, because they assess the full limit as if it were drawn down.

 4. Deposit and genuine savings

-Most lenders want to see at least 5% of the purchase price saved over 3+ months.
-This demonstrates financial discipline.
-Money gifted by family may not count as genuine savings depending on the lender.
-If you are using the FHSS scheme, the withdrawn amount typically counts.
-If you are buying with a 2% deposit under the Family Home Guarantee, deposit requirements are lower.
+Most lenders want to see at least 5% of the purchase price saved over three or more months, which shows financial discipline.
+Money gifted by family may not count as genuine savings, depending on the lender.
+If you are using the First Home Super Saver scheme, the amount you withdraw (after your ATO determination) typically counts.
+If you are buying with a 2% deposit under the Family Home Guarantee, the deposit bar is lower.

 5. Living expenses

-Since the Banking Royal Commission, lenders verify your actual living expenses through bank statement analysis — groceries, utilities, subscriptions, dining out, entertainment, childcare.
-High spending relative to income can reduce the amount they lend.
+Since the Banking Royal Commission, lenders verify your actual living expenses by reading your bank statements: groceries, utilities, subscriptions, eating out, entertainment, childcare.
+High spending relative to income can pull down the amount they will lend, so a tidy few months before you apply genuinely helps.

 6. Serviceability at the assessment rate